-In this article, we aim to explore the real story which served as the origin for the Legend of Dracula.
+In this article, we aim to explore the real story which served as the origin of the Legend of Dracula.

 Journey into Wallachia’s History

-Throughout its history, Romania has had its fair share of changes on the geopolitical landscape.
+Throughout its history, Romania has had its fair share of changes in the geopolitical landscape.

-It had significant impact in the country’s history for being the region which split the Balkans from the Ottoman Empire.
-For this reason, it has been the site for numerous battles which were decisive for the country’s future.
+It had a significant impact on the country’s history for being the region that split the Balkans from the Ottoman Empire.
+For this reason, it has been the site for numerous battles that were decisive for the country’s future.

 Vlad became the voivode of Wallachia in 1448.
-It was because of his ruthless war tactics that the enemy kingdoms would spread propaganda of him drinking the blood of his subjects.
+It was because of the ruthless war tactics that the enemy kingdoms would spread the propaganda of him drinking the blood of his subjects.

 Inside the country, Vlad was known for his brutality at which he would uphold the law, through different means of torture.